kingsleyadam/local-abbfreeathome/README.md

 └───FreeAtHome
      │
      └────Devices
+          │  MovementDetector (FID_MOVEMENT_DETECTOR)
           │  SwitchActuator (FID_SWITCH_ACTUATOR)
+          │  SwitchSensor (FID_SWITCH_SENSOR)
+          │  Trigger (FID_TRIGGER)
 ```

 The `FreeAtHome` class (in general) would NOT update the state of any individual device (with the exception of the websocket callbacks).
 The device class would have access to the FreeAtHome api object to update or fetch it's own state if needed.
 The `FreeAtHome` class's only interaction with the `FreeAtHomeApi` would be to fetch the SysAP configuration, which it will use to "load" the list of Python `device` classes required for device interaction, and to listen for events on the websocket.

 To make things simple and easy to test each device should map to a single Free@Home [function](https://developer.eu.mybuildings.abb.com/fah_local/reference/functionids).
 This is because each function would likely have a unique set up inputs/outputs to interact with the Free@Home device, requiring unique methods within the class to properly expose and update the device.
 But, it is possible that a device could have multiple functions if the functions operated identically to each other.
-This mapping can be applied in the `FreeAtHome.load_devices` method.
+This mapping can be applied in the `FreeAtHome._get_function_to_device_mapping` method.

 | Device Class | Function(s) |
 |---|---|